ozyurtf/cpu-scheduler/README.md

 A semaphore is an integer value just like mutex.
 But the only way to access it is through two separate operations that are called **wait()** and **signal()**.

 - wait():  Decrements the value of the semaphore by 1 which means the resource is acquired.
-Before this decrementation, if the value of the semaphore was 0 or negative, this means that resource(s) controlled by the semaphore was already being used.
-And after the wait() operation decreases the value of the semaphore by 1, the value of the semaphore will be lower than 0.
+Before this decrementation, if the value of the semaphore was 0 or negative, this means that resource(s) controlled by the semaphore were already being used.
+And after wait() operation decreases the value of the semaphore by 1, the value of the semaphore will be lower than 0.
 In that case, we add the current thread into the wait queue, because of the lack of available resources, block it (since it cannot access to the shared resource at this moment), and schedule another thread to avoid spinning and wasting CPU time.

 - signal(): Increments the value of the semaphore by 1 which means that the process/thread that was using a resource left it's critical region and stopped accessing to that resource.
 If the semaphore value was negative before this increment, this means that there were waiting processes/threads in the wait queue.
-And after we release a the resource and increment the value of semaphore by 1, one of these waiting processes/threads can now start using that resource.
+And after we release the resource and increment the value of semaphore by 1, one of these waiting processes/threads can now start using that resource.
 So in that condition, we pick one thread from the wait queue and add it to the scheduler.

 In below, you can see the implementation of Semaphore.